Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-cloud-sample-messaging/README.md

 ### Create Azure resources

-1. Create [Azure Event Hubs][create-event-hubs].
+1. Create [Azure Event Hubs Namespace][create-event-hubs-namespace].
     Please note `Basic` tier is unsupported.
-After creating the Azure Event Hub, you can create your own Consumer Group or use the default "$Default" Consumer Group.
+After creating the Azure Event Hub, you can create your own Consumer Group or use the default `$Default` Consumer Group.

+1. Create [Azure Event Hub][create-event-hub-instance] and named `event-hub-name`.

 1. Create [Azure Storage][create-azure-storage] for checkpoint use.